tlepple/data_origination_workshop/README.md

 #  Automation of Workshop 1 Exercises:

 *  Please skip these 2 commands if you completed them by hand in the earlier reference to Workshop 1.
+They were included again to add additional data to our applications for use with the `Debezium Server` in the next section.

 ---